┌─┐┬┌─┬ ┬┬ ┬┬┬─┐┌─┐ ┬─┐┌─┐┬ ┬┌─┐┬─┐┌┬┐┌─┐ └─┐├┴┐└┬┘││││├┬┘├┤ ├┬┘├┤ │││├─┤├┬┘ ││└─┐ └─┘┴ ┴ ┴ └┴┘┴┴└─└─┘ ┴└─└─┘└┴┘┴ ┴┴└──┴┘└─┘

 The service configuration will be automatically updated any time a config is generated or regenerated.

-For those visors in china or those running a dmsghttp-config, compare the dmsghttp-config of your current installation with the dmsghttp-config on the develop branch of github.com/skycoin/skywire
+For those visors in China or those running a dmsghttp-config, compare the dmsghttp-config of your current installation with the dmsghttp-config on the develop branch of github.com/skycoin/skywire

 The same data in a different format should be displayed in the dmsg-discovery all_servers page.
 Ensure that the dmsghttp-config.json in your installation has the same ip addresses and ports for the dmsg server keys.